1. "In the Name of Allah, the All-Beneficent, the All-Merciful,"

 Does God have a nature?
 If so, is this not to limit His power?
 The answers are ‘yes’ and ‘no’, respectively.
 Yes, because the divine nature is founded on radical love, inscribed in the Heart.
 No, because God loves from a natural internal impulse, and not out of any externally imposed constraint.
 In William Blake’s controversial formulation (in The Marriage of Heaven and Hell), ‘Jesus was all virtue, and acted from impulse, not from rules.’

 Al-Fatiha states that Allah is Rahman and Rahim, which denote God’s beneficent goodness and compassionate mercy, respectively.
 Rahman refers to the intrinsic nature of a beneficence so intense that it simply overflows in its goodness like a fountain of light.
-The Sun cannot but be radiant, and its light is universal in its effects, so that its nourishing radiance not directed to any particular creature, but benefits all alike.
+The Sun cannot but be radiant, and its light is universal in its effects, so that its nourishing radiance is not directed to any particular creature, but benefits all alike.
 Light (as in the Ayat al-Nur or Verse of Light – 24:35) is a simile for the nature of God as Rahman.
 Rahim, without derogating from the quality of Rahman, refers to the particular directing of God’s goodness, for example towards a suppliant or a deserving servant.
 God’s mercy (Rahim) is a facet of His intrinsically beneficent nature (Rahman).
 Some exegetes have therefore distinguished the terms as follows: ‘Al-Rahman’ points to an attribute that is existent in God, and ‘Al-Rahim’ points to its interaction with the recipient of mercy.
 According to Tabari, Ar-Rahman denotes the One who shows mercy in this world and the Hereafter, while Ar-Rahim denotes the One who shows mercy in the Hereafter (uniquely).
 The terms are etymologically cognate with the Arabic word for ‘womb’, and the qualities they describe collectively signify the maternal attributes which are the creative and sustaining springs of the theophany.
 In a word, these qualities denote ‘Love’.
 Allah is explicitly associated with ‘Love’ by the name ‘Al-Wadud’, but the Rahman-Rahim matrix encompasses the spiritual reality of creation, sustenance, and the reintegration of the soul into the Spirit, all conducted through the operation of Love’s divine alchemy.

 The existence of ‘evil’ in the world is not evidence of any limitation on God’s powers or goodness.
 Rather, what is termed evil is either the experience of suffering or the consequences of sin.
 In the first case, Man is a creature and therefore in a state of privation; the privative consequence of creatures not being God is ‘suffering’.
 In the second case, Man is given the freedom to choose God or to reject Him, but some people choose to do evil or simply ‘go astray’; their ‘sins’ are not willed by God but are ‘allowed’ as a consequence of God allowing Man the freedom to choose good over evil for the sake of Love, and the evil which results from them is the effect of abusing the freedom to conform to the Heart’s archetype of goodness.
 As we discuss later, the privative conditions of Man, and the entrusting of free will to souls endowed with a conscience, are a test.
 In the end, Man will be judged by God for his intended deeds and consequences.